 In the table under the graph, you have a line for each referrer, for each website that gave you referral traffic.

-As you work on increasing your referral traffic, you can check this report to measure your progress with each referral site.
+As you work on increasing your referral traffic, you can check this referral report to measure your progress with each referral site.
+They will enable you to understand the impact of your campaigns on various sources, social media traffic, etc.

 UTM parameters are placed in referring URLs (a URL that refers to your website).
 These parameters are markers that mean something to you, but they are tracked by Google Analytics so that you can see them in the Source/Medium report.